12 Mental Health Benefits of Weight Training | MuscleSquad

 More self-confidence

 You know that invincible feeling you get after doing a hard workout?
-You can build on that through weight training to develop a permanently increased sense of self-confidence.
+You can build on that through weight training to permanently increase your self-confidence.
 There are a few reasons why weight training is so good for self-esteem.
 Firstly, you'll end up visibly altering the appearance of your body.
 But you'll also have the powerful knowledge that every gain you get in the gym is from your own hard work.
 That's empowering!
-Turns out that working on physical strength actually gets you plenty of mental strength too!
+Turns out that working on physical strength actually gives you plenty of mental strength, too!

 Better body image